lawrence-alkhalaileh/CountdownTimer/README.md

-its a simple countdown timer, dit for killing time sake.
+its a simple countdown timer, did it for killing time purposes :)